cobwebos/docs/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: 通过 PowerShell 迁移到资源管理器
+title: Migrate to Resource Manager with PowerShell
-description: 本文介绍如何在支持的平台上使用 Azure PowerShell 命令将 IaaS 资源（例如虚拟机 (VM)、虚拟网络 (VNET) 和存储帐户）从经典部署模型迁移到 Azure 资源管理器 (ARM) 部署模型
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays